-The plan's coverage for routine maternity care includes medical and surgical services and care at a hospital or freestanding birthing center during the term of pregnancy, upon delivery, and during the postpartum period.
+The plan's coverage for maternity care includes medical and surgical services and care at a hospital or freestanding birthing center during the term of pregnancy, upon delivery, and during the postpartum period.

-In-network pre- and post-natal visits are covered at 100% after you pay the copay outlined in the Summary of Benefits for the first visit only.
+In-network pre- and post-natal visits are covered at 100% after you pay your applicable copay for the first visit only.
 Other covered maternity expenses-including all out-of-network care-are subject to regular plan deductibles and coinsurance.